svenatgithub/ImageRecommender/README.md

 # ImageRecommender
 Create a Image Recommender based on an imported Image Features
--Recommendation by Color
+-  Recommendation by Color
--Recommendation by Content
+-  Recommendation by Content